ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 #### Converting `DateTime` with minimal cost

-The following generic sample is a map index that converts `DateTime` into `DateOnly` in the index instead of doing expensive conversions repetetively in queries.
+The following generic sample is a map index that converts `DateTime` into `DateOnly` and saves the values in the index.

-When the converted data is available in the index, you can inexpensively [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).
+Once the converted data is available in the static index, you can inexpensively [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).

 {CODE IndexConvertsDateTimeWithAsDateOnlySample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}